zarf-dev/proposals/0019-refactor-image-operations/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Zarf uses crane to pull and push container images.
-Crane has several bugs which cause issues within Zarf.
-Through switching to [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues it faces with Crane.
+One of the core operations of Zarf is to push and pull container images across environments.
+Zarf uses Crane for this functionality, but has faced several bugs and issues in its Crane use.
+By switching the [images package](https://github.com/zarf-dev/zarf/tree/main/src/internal/packager/images) to utilize [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues it faces with Crane.
 Additionally, Zarf will reap benefits from using the same library for container image operations and Zarf OCI package operations.

 ## Motivation